-These targets also incorporate the expected increase in SAIDI due to the Company's revised live line work practices.
-Counties Power supports industry efforts to reduce the level of live line work on high voltage lines and for this to become adopted as an industry standard.
-The decision to no longer conduct live line work on high voltage lines on the Counties Power network will have a measurable impact on planned SAIDI performance.
+These targets also incorporate the expected increase in planned SAIDI due to the Company's revised live line work practices.
+The decision to no longer conduct live line work on high voltage lines on the Counties Power network has a measurable impact on planned SAIDI performance.
 Additionally, the increased focus on maintenance and renewal over the coming years will lead to an increased number of planned outages in order to undertake this work safely.

-For FY17 the industry average for total SAIDI was 194.8 minutes, and the median was 185.8 minutes however a direct comparison between EDB's is difficult due to varying practices around live work adopted by individual EDB's affecting planned SAIDI results.
+For FY18 the industry average for total SAIDI was 230.3 minutes, however, a direct comparison between EDB's is difficult due to varying practices around live work adopted by individual EDB's affecting planned SAIDI results.